usmcgator/laravel-shibboleth/README.md

 ],
 ```

-If you need to emulate Shibboleth for local development, you'll need to manually register it on any version of Laravel.
+If you need to emulate Shibboleth for local development (using Shibalike), you'll need to manually register it on any version of Laravel.
 Add something like this to your app/Providers/AppServiceProvider.php file:

 ```php
 use StudentAffairsUwm\Shibboleth\ShibalikeServiceProvider;